smedrec/smart-logs/.qoder/repowiki/en/content/Worker Service.md

 - **Tracing**: Samples spans based on configurable rate to balance insight and overhead.
 - **Health Checks**: Aggregates metrics asynchronously to avoid blocking event processing.
 - **Cryptographic Verification**: Implements efficient hashing of critical fields only, with configurable KMS integration for enhanced security.
-- **Logging**: Uses ConsoleLogger for unified logging with structured output, replacing the previous pino implementation.
+- **Logging**: Uses LoggerFactory and StructuredLogger for enhanced structured logging with OTLP export, replacing the previous ConsoleLogger implementation.
 - **OTLP Export**: Implements batch processing with configurable batch size (default 100 spans) and timeout (5 seconds) to optimize network efficiency.

 The system is horizontally scalable via Kubernetes, with each worker instance maintaining independent state while sharing Redis and PostgreSQL backends.